Secure Data Enclave — SDE

 Additionally the SDE has been approved for use of popular restricted datasets including the Bureau of Labor Statistics National Longitudinal Surveys (NLSY) datasets, University of North Carolina Longitudinal Study of Adolescent Health (Add Health) datasets, and European Commission Eurostat restricted economic datasets.

-The standard offering is four accounts: Primary Investigator (PI), two Research Assistants (RAs), and Data Security Officer (DSO).
+The standard offering is five accounts: 1-2 Primary Investigators (PIs), 2-3 Research Assistants (RAs), and 1 Data Security Officer (DSO).
 Both for security and system access volume we ask project applicants to err towards restricting project members to as few users as necessary.
 If more researchers require access, it can be accommodated, but there may be additional costs associated.

 Users must have a UNI and VPN access to use the SDE.
 Outside collaborators can get a UNI and VPN access through appropriate department-level HR status.
 CUIT’s RCS team manages accounts for the SDE for Columbia-affiliated users.